woocommerce/qit-documentation/docs/custom-tests/01-generating-tests.md

 ## Using QIT Helpers

 We have a set of helpers that you can use in your tests to make your life easier.
-You can find them in the [QIT Helpers](/docs/qit-helpers) documentation.
+You can find them in the QIT Helpers documentation _(Coming soon)_.

 ```js
 // Add this to the top of a test file.